Want to know what you need to think about before arriving at university? Here is some essential information.

 Health and wellbeing

-All our undergraduate students from benefit from a well-established support network.
+All our undergraduate students benefit from a well-established support network.
 Our highly trained team of specialist welfare, liaison, international support and disability officers work alongside personal tutors, chaplains and healthcare staff at the University surgery to ensure students broaden their knowledge in a supported environment.
 We want to make sure that your time at RAU is both rewarding and fulfilling.
 We all have times in life when we could do with a little extra support and our Wellbeing and Counselling team are there to help.

 You can also read this guide called Know Before You Go which has been compiled by Student Minds, the UK’s student mental health charity, to help you navigate your way through all the changes you may encounter when starting university.